EvilBorsch/openrouter-tgbot/README.md

    - Or rebuild container: `make docker-build && make deploy`

 6. **Formatting issues or broken messages**
-   - The bot uses MarkdownV2 with automatic text processing
+   - The bot uses regular Markdown with automatic text processing
-   - All reserved characters (`-`, `.`, `!`, `(`, `)`, etc.) are automatically escaped
+   - Tables are converted to bullet-point format for better readability
-   - Tables and headers are converted to Telegram-friendly format
+   - Works better with all languages including Russian, Chinese, etc.
    - **Debug tip**: Set `"log_level": "debug"` in config.json to see formatting details
-   - **Fixed**: "Character '-' is reserved" errors now resolved
+   - **Fixed**: Switched from MarkdownV2 to regular Markdown to preserve text structure
-   - If issues persist, the LLM might be using unsupported formatting
+   - If issues persist, check that the LLM is using standard Markdown formatting

 ### Debug Mode

 Enable debug logging by setting `"log_level": "debug"` in config.json to see:
-- MarkdownV2 formatting processing details
+- Markdown formatting processing details
 - Message parsing and sending information
 - API call debugging information

 ### Formatting Status

-The bot uses **MarkdownV2** for advanced formatting.
-If you see literal asterisks (*) or other formatting characters instead of rendered formatting:
+The bot uses **regular Markdown** for reliable formatting across all languages.
+This provides:

-1. Enable debug logging: `"log_level": "debug"` in config.json
+- **Better international support**: Works with Russian, Chinese, Arabic, and other languages
-2. Check the logs for formatting processing messages
+- **Preserved text structure**: Line breaks and paragraphs maintain their formatting
-3. Ensure the LLM is generating compatible markdown
+- **Reliable parsing**: No issues with special characters breaking message structure
-4. Report any persistent issues with log details
+- **Standard formatting**: Uses `**bold**`, `*italic*`, `` `code` ``, etc.

 ### Getting Help